 - Players must upgrade to 11U (Squirts) registration.
-There will be an increased cost as 9U Atoms have a discounted registration. - Players must have a valid play up form completed by the 9U (Atoms) and 11U (Squirts) coaches. - No permanent play ups into 11U (Squirts).
+There will be an increased cost as 9U Atoms have a discounted registration. - Players must have a valid play up form completed by the 9U (Atoms) and 11U (Squirts) coaches.

 7.2 Special Rules for 11U (Squirts)